hashicorp/vault/website/source/guides/identity/lease.html.md

 #### 3. Check the role specific TTLs

-Depending on the backend, there may be more specific TTLs configured (e.g. roles, groups, users) as you have done so in [Step 4](#step4).
+Depending on the auth method, there may be more specific TTLs configured (e.g. roles, groups, users) as you have done so in [Step 4](#step4).

 ```shell